sez11a/liferay-docs-commerce/user/articles/100-storefront/00-setting-up-a-storefront-intro.markdown

 1. [Create a page](/discover/portal/-/knowledge_base/7-1/creating-pages).

-2. Go to *Add Menu* &rarr; *Widgets* &rarr; *Commerce* and add *Commerce Cart Content* and *Commerce Cart Content Total* widgets to the page.
+2. Go to *Add Menu* &rarr; *Widgets* &rarr; *Commerce* and add *Cart* and *Cart Summary* widgets to the page.
 This is your main shopping cart page.

-3. On other suitable pages, such as product and category pages, add the more compact *Commerce Cart Content Mini*, which provides quick reference to the cart as well as a link to the main cart page.
+3. On other suitable pages, such as product and category pages, add the more compact *Cart Mini*, which provides quick reference to the cart as well as a link to the main cart page.

 ## Checkout [](id=checkout)